 This handy guide lists the most common dashboard lights we get calls about.
 It’s normal to see some of these lights briefly while you start your engine, but if they stay lit while you’re driving, then you may need to take action.
 Choose from the symbols below to find out what to do next:

 If you can't see the one you're looking for, check your owner's manual as warnings and icons vary with each manufacturer.
 Or use our free app to search all warning lights by car make and light colour.

 Engine management light

-Safe to drive: Yes, provided there's no loss of power but you should get it checked.
+Safe to drive: Yes, if it’s always lit and there's no loss of power.
+You should get it checked as soon as possible.

 The problem: Cars have lots of sensors to check if everything's running smoothly.
 If there's a problem, the sensor will tell the engine control unit (ECU) which will turn on the engine management light.
 There are many reasons why the light will show but a garage can check what the cause is.

 Safe to drive: No, if the battery light shows red while driving, you need to have the fault looked at immediately as the battery isn't being charged.